deltecent/cbbs-362/README.md

 ----------------------   BULLETIN   ----------------------
 ```

-## What is CBBS/NV?
+## What is CBBS/TN?

-CBBS/NV is here to preserve what Ward and Randy started in the 1978.
+CBBS/TN is here to preserve what Ward and Randy started in the 1978.

-## Why CBBS/NV?
+## Why CBBS/TN?

 Why not?
 Let's face it.
 Computers in the 70's and 80's were awesome and I was glad to be part of it.

-## CBBS/NV Access
+## CBBS/TN Access

 telnet://cbbs.mitsaltair.com:8800

-## CBBS/NV Simulated System
+## CBBS/TN Simulated System

-* AltairZ80 running on macOS
+* AltairZ80 running on Linux
 * Intel 8080 @ 2MHz
 * 56K RAM
 * MITS FDC